Medires Publishers - Article

 Conclusion

-Cure of autism has been achieved in two boys with autosomal recessive disorder.
-However, cure of autism in older children has never been expected to totally normalizes them, as the patients have already lost several years of learning, social adaptation, and maturation of personality and behavior.
+Cure of autism has been achieved in two boys with an autosomal recessive disorder.
+However, cure of autism in older children has never been expected to totally normalize them, as the patients have already lost several years of learning, social adaptation, and maturation of personality and behavior.

 Acknowledgement